bcgov/bcstats-govt-service-locations/README.md

 The final analysis output files will be available in the location specified by `SRC_DATA_FOLDER` within your configured data directory structure.
 You can then use these files for further analysis, reporting, or visualization.

+## Custom Functions

+The folder `R/fxns/` contains a collection of reusable R functions which support the analysis and visualization scripts (above).
+These functions handle specific tasks such as calculating drive time statistics, assigning dissemination blocks to facilities, generating thematic maps and plots.
+Functions are sourced within each R script, as needed.

 ## Data Sources

 This analysis relies on the following primary data sources: